-Data Formatter On, Not Required, Keep Prefix/Suffix Scanned data is modified according to your data format, and prefixes and suffixes are transmitted.

-Data Formatter On, Not Required, Drop Prefix/Suffix Scanned data is modified according to your data format.
+- Data Formatter On, Not Required, Keep Prefix/Suffix Scanned data is modified according to your data format, and prefixes and suffixes are transmitted. - Data Formatter On, Not Required, Drop Prefix/Suffix Scanned data is modified according to your data format.
 If a data format is found for a particular symbol, those prefixes and suffixes are not transmitted.
 If a data format is not found for that symbol, the prefixes and suffixes are transmitted.

-Data Format Required, Keep Prefix/Suffix Scanned data is modified according to your data format, and prefixes and suffixes are transmitted.
+Data Format Required, Keep Prefix/Suffix

+Scanned data is modified according to your data format, and prefixes and suffixes are transmitted.
 Any data that does not match your data format requirements generates an error tone and the data in that bar code is not transmitted.
+If you wish to process this type of bar code without generating an error tone, see Data Format Non-Match Error Tone.

-Data Format Required, Drop Prefix/Suffix Scanned data is modified according to your data format.
+• Data Format Required, Drop Prefix/Suffix

+Scanned data is modified according to your data format.
 If a data format is found for a particular symbol, those prefixes and suffixes are not transmitted.
 Any data that does not match your data format requirements generates an error tone.
+If you wish to process this type of bar code without generating an error tone, see Data Format Non-Match Error Tone.